ioBroker/ioBroker.socket-classes/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+* (@GermanBluefox) Security: `clientSubscribe` and `clientUnsubscribe` now require the `other.sendto` permission.
+They deliver a message to an arbitrary adapter instance via `sendTo`, but were not covered by any permission check, so an authenticated user without `other.sendto` could reach any instance.
+Reported by Santosh Kumar Puppala.
+* (@GermanBluefox) Security: `eventsThreshold` now requires the `other.execute` permission.
+Enabling the threshold unsubscribes the adapter from all state patterns for every connected client, so it must not be reachable by a low-privilege user.

 ### 2.3.6 (2026-06-20)
 * (@GermanBluefox) Updated packages
 * (@GermanBluefox) Corrected type